thriveweb/sailinginparadise/content/pages/home.md

     serviceContent:
       buttonUrl: private-charters
       description: >-
-        Sailing in Paradise invites you to step aboard one of their luxurious sailing catamarans for an event to be remembered.
+        Sailing in Paradise invites you to step aboard one of our luxurious sailing catamarans for an event to be remembered.
       icon: /images/uploads/wheel.svg
       title: Private Boat Hire